kloimhardt/bb-web/README.md

 ### Expose arbitrary Clojurescript libraries to SCI for subsequent use in front end scripting.

 You need to install and use [Shadow-cljs](http://shadow-cljs.org) (and thus Clojure on the JVM) for this advanced step.
-If you can do this, you do not need `bb-web` anymore as you already mastered Clojurescript.
+If you can do this, you do not need `bb-web` anymore as you already mastered Clojurescript (maybe along with Linux on MS-Windows using the WSL).
 But maybe you want to give an enhanced `bb-web` to others.

 Only one Clojurescript file is behind the scenes of bb-web: ``js/src/bb_web/app.cljs``.
 It is 50 lines and the Clojurescript compiler of Shadow-cljs compiles it to the 1MB Javascript file `js/bb_web/bb_web.js`.